-Approximately 1,140 students were enrolled at Viterbo University on June 1, 2021 and eligible to receive HEERF III Emergency Financial Aid Grants under ARP.
-Viterbo will also determine students who are enrolled on September 10, 2021 as eligible to receive HEERF III Emergency Financial Aid Grants under ARP.
+Approximately 2,226 students were enrolled at Viterbo University on January 27, 2023, and eligible to receive HEERF III Emergency Financial Aid Grants under ARP.

-Viterbo University will first identify undergraduate and graduate students who were enrolled at least half-time in a degree or certificate program on June 1, 2021 and September 10, 2021, and who had a 2021-2022 FAFSA on file in the Viterbo University financial aid office and were eligible for Title IV aid, as students who may receive HEERF III Emergency Financial Aid Grants.
+- Viterbo University will first identify undergraduate and graduate students who were enrolled at least half-time in a degree or certificate program on January 27, 2023, and who had a 2022-2023 FAFSA on file in the Viterbo University financial aid office and were eligible for Title IV aid, as students who may receive HEERF III Emergency Financial Aid Grants.
 HEERF III Emergency Financial Aid Grants will be given to undergraduate students and graduate students with exceptional financial need, based on expected family contribution (EFC).

 - Each student who will receive a HEERF III Emergency Financial Aid Grant will receive notification via email of the award amount, disbursement method, and expected timing of the disbursement.
 Students will be advised that they will be permitted to use HEERF III Emergency Financial Aid Grants to make payment toward student account balances, and will be provided with instructions on how to do so.